 Financial Position and Cash-Flows

-The Company recorded USD 151 million as gross capital expenditures in fixed assets during 2015, of which USD 123 million relates to new vessels delivered from yards or vessels under construction, and USD 28 million relates to project specific investments in vessels and capitalised dry-dockings.
+The Company recorded USD492 million as gross capital expenditures in fixed assets during 2016, of which USD334 million related to new vessels delivered from yards or vessels under construction, and USD158 million related to project-specific investments in vessels and capitalised dry-dockings.